 Scope 3 emissions cover upstream and downstream indirect emissions throughout the value chain from the result of assets from a reporting company but not owned or controlled by them.
 The scope 3 emissions of a reporting organization are the scope 1 and 2 emissions of another organization.
 This includes the production of purchased products and the transportation of them, and the use of sold products.

 Scope 3 emissions are the largest proportion of emissions in the value chain and there are 15 categories of scope 3 emissions according to the Greenhouse Gas Protocol (GHGP).
+You can find details on each in our article, "What Are Scope 1, 2, and 3 Emissions?"
 These can be anything from the value chain including procurement, business travel, waste, water, end of life treatment of sold products, franchises, investments, leased assets, use and processing of sold products, purchased goods and services, transportation of goods, capital goods, fuel and energy-related activities, and commuting.

 Net0 enables you to analyze your carbon footprint by vendors, scopes, units, and dates.
 Keeping record over time, you will see the benefits of measuring scope 3 emissions and the benefits on the environment when they are offset.
 In the example image below, you can see that the scope 3 emissions have the most weight from Nov 1 - 30, 2021.
 That is because of the amount of international cargo shipping that was responsible for carbon emissions in that month in this importing business example.

 Now see the same business example analysis below by units, which will show that the sources were mostly manufacturing and units (from the scope 3 emissions above).